zfs-old-crap/linkytime/docs/UserGuide.md

 LinkyTime is a meetings link management system tailored for NUS students.
 It serves as a centralized platform for students to easily organize their online classes.

 As NUS students, a common problem we face during this era of home-based learning is that the online lecture and tutorial links are disseminated across different platforms, such as via emails and LumiNUS.
-With LinkyTime, it provides a solution to help students to easily keep track of these meetings in one place.
+LinkyTime solves this problem by providing a platform for students to easily keep track of these meetings in one place.

 The app is optimized for use via a Command-Line Interface while still having the benefits of a Graphical User Interface.